 Hearings must be prompt, fair, and impartial, affording the complainant's allegations and the respondent's defenses all due consideration and protecting the rights of both parties.
-The Panel will review the Investigative Team's final report, including any response, objections, or comments provided by the complainant or respondent.
-The Panel will also carefully review the evidentiary record, including witness statements, documents, and physical evidence.
+The

 8 In carrying out these responsibilities, the DHO may consult with the AVP, the Office of General Counsel and other appropriate office such as the Office of Student Conduct and the Senior Vice President for Institutional Affairs and Chief Diversity Officer.
 University officers thus consulted will respect the confidentiality conditions of the proceedings.